mathDR/reading-text-in-the-wild/README.md

 # reading-text-in-the-wild
-# A Keras/Theano implementation of "Reading Text in the Wild with Convolutional Neural Networks" by M Jaderberg et.al.
+# A Keras/Theano implementation of "Synthetic Data and Artificial Neural Networks for Natural Scene Text Recognition"
+by M Jaderberg et.al.

 ------------------